Call for Abstracts

 Authors are invited to submit an abstract to the PV2018 conference through the Easychair system.
 The abstract should have a minimum length of 200 and a maximum of 400 words and authors are asked to indicate if they would like to considered for either an oral or poster presentation.

-Deadline for the extended abstract submission is 28th February 2018.
+Deadline for the extended abstract submission is 12 noon on 7th March 2018.

 Each submitted extended abstract will be peer-reviewed by the Program Committee.
 The evaluation will be based on relevance to the conference, techical/scientific quality and clarity of writing.
 For futher information on the conference scope and suggested topics please see the objectives and sessions page.